Research ethics FAQs

 Consider whether you need to make any changes to your recruitment strategy, how you approach potential participants or to your process for obtaining informed consent.
 How will you record the participants’ consent?
 Guidance and templates are available on our Informed consent page.
 You may find it helpful to refer to CUREC’s Best practice guidance on conducting research interviews, which includes guidance on conducting interviews remotely.

 The procedures for obtaining the participants’ informed consent should be proportionate to the nature of participation and the risks involved, but should always commence with the researcher talking the participant through the study.
-Whilst audio-recorded verbal consent may be suitable if the project is deemed to be low risk, it is also important that this consent be documented in an auditable record and stored securely.
-You should consider whether there is a need to remotely record participants only for the purpose of taking consent.
-An alternative is that verbal consent be taken at the start of remote interviews/focus groups, with a written record of this consent created by the researcher.
+Whilst verbal consent may be suitable if the project is deemed to be low risk, it is also important that this consent be documented in an auditable record and stored securely.
+It is recommended that verbal consent be taken at the start of remote interviews/focus groups, with a written record of this consent created by the researcher.
 You would go through the consent statements and complete a paper/electronic consent form on behalf of the participant as you do so.
 You should then sign this, scan and email a password-protected copy to the participant for their records, retaining your copy in a secure location.

 Are there any risks associated with where the participants are located for the interviews?
 For example, are they in a safe place or could they be overheard?
 Who could be captured in the background if video is required?
 Consider any additional communication challenges.
 It might be harder to tell if a participant needs a break or is upset when conducting interviews remotely.